 Some laundry tips and old wives' tales are simply a waste of time and money.
-Here are ten laundry myths debunked with some real information you can use that will make laundry easier.
+Here are ten laundry myths, debunked with some real information you can use to make laundry easier.

-Use Hair Spray To Remove Ink
+Use Hair Spray to Remove Ink

-Add Coffee To Rinse Water To Keep Clothes Black
+Add Coffee to Rinse Water to Keep Clothes Black

-Coffee can color fabric and I've used it to dye some white or off-white fabric a lovely brown.
-But adding one cup will not keep your black clothes from fading.
-Instead, follow these tips to keep black clothes black.
+Coffee can color fabric, but adding one cup will not keep your black clothes from fading; follow these tips to keep black clothes black.

-Use More Detergent To Get Cleaner Clothes
+Use More Detergent to Get Cleaner Clothes

 More is not better when it comes to laundry detergent.
 We are all quite guilty of using too much detergent and creating excessive suds that actually redeposit soil onto our clothing.

 Many liquid detergent caps make it difficult to see measuring lines.
 Take time to use a permanent marker to enhance those lines.
 You'll save money and get cleaner laundry.
 It is also a good idea to use half as much detergent as recommended and see if you are pleased with the results.
-You can always add more but... you can never pull it out.
+You can always add more, but you can never pull it out.

 If you have a front load washer, that smell coming from your machine could be because you are using too much detergent and fabric softener.